 Feedback can be provided to applicants with the aim of providing constructive information about their application, quality of evidence, and performance in a particular scheme.

 Written feedback will normally be available after shortlisting.
 If a scheme has a high volume of applicants it may be necessary to provide feedback in a more general way.

 Requests for feedback must be received within 5 days of receipt of the notification of outcome.

-The feedback provided will give an account of the applicant’s demonstration of evidence against the advertised criteria and the personal profile for the office under recruitment.
+The feedback provided will give an account of the applicant’s demonstration of evidence against the advertised criteria and the Person Specification for the office under recruitment.
 Applicants should allow 4 weeks from the request to receive this feedback.

 Shortlist Test Feedback

 As a Shortlist test is only used in high volume schemes feedback will be provided in a general way to all applicants who did not progress to shortlist as soon as possible following receipt of the notification of outcome.